ManuelHany/JS_starters_finals/notes.md

 ### Functions

+- `declaration` functions, function `expressions` and `arrow` functions.
 - function declarations gets a name while function expressions has no name actually.
 - function declaration can be called befor usage while function expressions must be called before usage.
+- arrow function are even simpler than function expressions but they dont get the keyword `this`.

 ```javascript
 // Function Declarations vs. Expressions